Cuyahoga Community College

 kate.catanese@tri-c.edu

 Nahla Harik-Williams has been teaching at Cuyahoga Community College since 2000, and has also taught at John Carroll University and the University of Akron.
-A Clevelander for many years, Dr. Harik-Williams earned a BA in psychology from Case Western Reserve University, and her MA and PhD in Counseling Psychology from the University of Akron.
+A Clevelander for many years, she earned a B.A. in psychology from Case Western Reserve University, and her M.A. and Ph.D. in Counseling Psychology from the University of Akron.

-At the Western Campus, Dr. Harik-Williams regularly teaches General Psychology and Abnormal Psychology.
-Other classes taught include: Psychology of Personality and Cross-Cultural Competence for Healthcare Providers.
+At the Western Campus, Harik-Williams regularly teaches General Psychology and Psychopathology.
+Other classes include Psychology of Personality and Cross-Cultural Competence for Healthcare Providers.
 She regularly presents to the Psychology Club.
-Dr. Harik-Williams is an enthusiastic presenter and has lectured on various topics related to psychology, clinical work, diversity and multiculturalism, the education of college students and technology in the classroom here at Tri-C, at other colleges, at national conferences and to organizations in the community.
+Harik-Williams is an enthusiastic presenter and has lectured on various topics related to psychology, clinical work, diversity and multiculturalism, the education of college students and technology in the classroom at Tri-C, other colleges, national conferences and to organizations in the community.

-Dr. Harik-Williams has several years of clinical experience working with college students at university counseling centers and in private practice, where she specialized in the treatment of eating disorders.
-Her areas of clinical expertise include issues of immigrants and international students, college students in general, treatment of anxiety, women’s issues and eating and body image concerns.
+She has several years of clinical experience working with college students at university counseling centers and in private practice, where she specialized in the treatment of eating disorders.
+Her areas of clinical expertise include issues of immigrants and international students, college students in general, treatment of anxiety, women’s issues, and eating and body-image concerns.

 Her hobbies include reading, gardening, cooking, traveling and music.
 She performed with the Cleveland Orchestra Chorus for several years, but recently, hobbies have taken a back seat to her three young children.